WakeOne: 2020–2021: Integration of CJ ENM management labels

-2022–present: New artists join the company, Merging with Swing Entertainment
+2022–present: Merging with Swing Entertainment

 In October 2022, 2AM's Lim Seul-ong signed a contract with WakeOne for his solo activities.

 In January 2023, Dance crew Mbtious signed with the company.

 In April 2023, nine members were selected through reality show Boys Planet to debut as the group Zerobaseone and would be managed by WakeOne.

 On April 3, 2024, WakeOne announced that it would merge with Swing Entertainment with this going into effect on June 1.
 WakeOne is the surviving entity after the merger.

 On July 4, 2024, seven members were selected through the reality show I-Land 2: N/a to debut as Izna would be managed by WakeOne and will be produced by The Black Label and become their first non-temporary girl group with a standard contract.

-In June 2025, Soloist Kim Feel re-signed contract with WakeOne, after five years parted ways with CJ ENM through sub-label MMO Entertainment.
+In June 2025, Soloist Kim Feel re-signed a contract with WakeOne, five years after parting ways with CJ ENM through its sub-label MMO Entertainment.

-In July 2025, eight members were selected through reality show Boys II Planet to debut as the group Alpha Drive One and would be managed by WakeOne.
+On September 25, 2025, eight members were selected through the reality show Boys II Planet to debut as the group Alpha Drive One and would be managed by WakeOne.

+On November 3, 2025, it was announced that WakeOne had appointed former SM Entertainment co-CEO Nam So-young as its CEO.
+With this, the company reorganized as a two-center management system with Center 1 dedicated to ZEROBASEONE and izna, while Center 2 would focus on ALPHA DRIVE ONE's debut and solo artists.

+On June 9, 2026, Billboard reported that WakeOne entered into a strategic partnership with Republic Collective, a division of Universal Music Group.
+The partnership will support Izna and Alpha Drive One in their global expansion, including album promotion and distribution.

+On August 7, 2026, WakeOne announced that Off The Record Entertainment would be reopening as an integrated sub-division.